 No!
-Anyone between 18-21 can legally buy shatter in CO from a medical marijuana dispensary with a medical marijuana card, even though they aren’t old enough buy recreationally at 21.
+Anyone between 18-20 can legally buy marijuana from a medical marijuana dispensary with a medical marijuana card, even though they aren’t old enough buy recreationally at 21.

 Using marijuana over 10% increases risk of suicide by 7-fold and risk of developing a psychotic disorder by 5-fold.

 21. What two documents should parents have in place before their child leaves for college, so they can have greater control over their child’s medical decisions?